microsoft/AI-Pex-for-SDC/Week2/Readme.md

 ![Sample agenda for Business Envisioning](Business-Envisioning.png)

 ## Capability Envisioning
 After selecting a prioritized use case, it is time to decide how to develop it.
-ISVs can choose from three main approaches: extend or adopt a Microsoft Copilot, build a custom copilot, or create an application on Fabric.
-Learn more in this article: [Creating Generative AI Experiences with the Microsoft Cloud: A Guide for ISVs](https://learn.microsoft.com/en-us/microsoft-cloud/dev/copilot/isv/isv-extensibility-story).
+SDCs can choose from three main approaches: extend or adopt a Microsoft Copilot, build a custom copilot, or create an application on Fabric.
+Learn more in this article: [Creating Generative AI Experiences with the Microsoft Cloud: A Guide for SDCs](https://learn.microsoft.com/en-us/microsoft-cloud/dev/copilot/sdc/sdc-extensibility-story).

 These approaches are not mutually exclusive but offer flexibility through a broad spectrum of tools for developing your application.
 In the following section, we explore how each approach fits into the development process, along with tools and considerations for choosing the best fit for your application.
 Our example scenario demonstrates the range of effort and resources involved in application development while highlighting how your choice of approach can impact the development process.